-Organization).
-An Anti-Doping Organization has discretion to apply anti-doping rules to an Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring themthem within the definition of "Athlete."
-In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organization may elect to: conduct limited Testing or no Testing at all; analyze Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
-However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organization has elected to exercise its authority to test and who competes below the international or national level, then the Consequences set forth in the Code (except Article 14.3.2) must be applied.
-For purposes of Article 2.8 and Article 2.9 and for purposes of anti- doping information and education Education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.
+analyze Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
+However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organization has elected to exercise authority_and who competes below the international or national level, then the Consequences set forth in the Code (except Article 14.3.2) must be applied.
+For purposes of Article 2.8 and Article 2.9 and for purposes of anti-doping information and education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.

-[Comment: This definition makes it clear that all International- to Athlete: Individuals who participate in sport may fall in one of five categories: 1) International-Level Athlete, 2) National-Level Athlete, 3) individuals who are not International or National-Level Athletes but over whom the International Federation or National Anti-Doping Organization has chosen to exercise authority, 4) Recreational Athlete, and 5) individuals over whom no International Federation or National Anti-Doping Organization has, or has chosen to, exercise authority, All International and National-Level Athletes are subject to the anti-doping rules of the Code, with the precise definitions of international- and national-level sport to be set forth in the anti- doping rules of the International Federations and National Anti- Doping Organizations, respectively.
+[Comment: This definition makes it clear that all International- and National-

+Level Athletes are subject to the anti-doping rules of the Code, with the precise definitions of international- and national-level sport to be set forth in the anti- doping rules of the International Federations and National Anti- Doping Organizations, respectively.
 The definition also allows each National Anti-Doping Organization, if it chooses to do so, to expand its anti-doping program beyond International- or National-Level Athletes to competitors at lower levels of Competition or to individuals who engage in fitness activities but do not compete at all.
 Thus, a National Anti-Doping Organization could, for example, elect to test recreational-level competitors but not require advance TUEs.
-But an anti-doping rule violation involving an Adverse Analytical Finding or Tampering, results in all of the Consequences provided for inthe Code (with the exception of Article 14.3.2).
-The decision on whether Consequences apply to recreational-level Athletes who engage in fitness activities but never compete is left to the National Anti- Doping Organization.
+But an antidoping rule violation involving an Adverse Analytical Finding or Tampering, results in all of the Consequences provided for in the Code (with the exception of Article 14.3.2).
+The decision on whether Consequences apply to recreational-level Athletes who engage in fitness activities but never compete is left to the National Anti-Doping Organization.
 In the same manner, a Major Event Organization holding an Event only for masters-level competitors could elect to test the competitors but not analyze Samples for the full menu of Prohibited Substances.
 Competitors at all levels of Competition should receive the benefit of anti- doping information and education.]